adderbyte/LSTM_time_series_dynamic_Behaviour_modelling/Air_Pollution_essentials/4_temp_pressure_profile.md

   4. Little or no vertical streaming but strong horizontal winds called *Jet streams* occur.
   5. Source of heat for this layer is at the stratopause where absorption of UV radiation by ozone occurs.

+The other two layers are not discussed here.

 </span>